VOTE YES ON HOME RULE - PROPOSITION 400 , THE ALTERATIVE BUDGET LIMITATION

 If Home Rule passes, the Sedona City Council will continue to set the budget limit locally, as it has for the last 30 years, considering all available financial resources and addressing community needs and priorities.

-The limitation set on the budget by the 1980 legislation is often misunderstood as a limit placed on the levy of taxes, charges for services and other fees.
+The limitation on the budget set by the 1980 legislation is often misunderstood as a limit on the levy of taxes, charges for services, and other fees.
 It is not.
-The limit allows for collection of all the same revenue, it only limits spending the money.
+The limit allows for the collection of all the same revenue; it only limits how the money is spent.

 What happens to Sedona’s budget if Home Rule does not pass?

-If Home Rule does not pass, Sedona would operate under the State Limit, which will automatically set the City’s annual budget limit using the formula created in 1980, adjusted to allow for debt service and grant funded programs and projects.
+If Home Rule does not pass, Sedona would operate under the State Limit, which will automatically set the City’s annual budget limit using the formula created in 1980, adjusted to allow for debt service, grant-funded programs, and projects.
 Based on Fiscal Year 2026 figures, the City’s annual budget would have been a maximum of $15.4 million dollars.
-The adopted budget for FY26 is $103.5 million, with $87 million subject to the limit.
+The adopted budget for FY26 is $103.5 million, of which $87 million is subject to the limit.
 The budget would have to decrease by more than 80% overall.

 The calculation is below.